Shahablo/medcodepro/GroupProject/Docs/DesignDocument.md

 ### 1.1 Assumptions
 > - The app will be used on a device with Android Operating System
 > - The device will be used on an application with touch screen capability
-> - The application will be written in the English language
+> - The user comprehends instructions and prompts in the English language

 ### 1.2 Constraints